 Integration and Application

 The book ends with an explanation of how to integrate the 5 disciplines and apply them to build learning organizations.
-Here are some highlights (do get more details from our complete 14-page summary):
+Here are some highlights (more details in our 14-page summary):

 INTEGRATING THE 5 DISCIPLINES